 Credit requirements for VA loans versus conventional loans

 Veterans can also buy or refinance homes with conventional loans.
 Conventional loans typically have higher credit score and down payment requirements, however.
 You will also need to pay for private mortgage insurance (PMI) if you have less than 20% equity in the home while VA loans do not have mortgage insurance.
 Learn more about conventional loans versus VA loans.

-Talk to Freedom Mortgage about VA loan financing with low credit
+Talk to Freedom Mortgage about VA loan financing with poor credit

 Freedom Mortgage is happy to work with veterans who have lower credit scores.
 To speak with one of our loan advisors about buying or refinancing a home with a VA loan, please call 877-220-5533 or Get Started online.

 1. Inside Mortgage Finance, Jan-Mar 2021